Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG

 Such a black hole solution is stable under scalar and spinor perturbations \cite{berthapellicerjef} and from the point of view of the AdS/CFT correspondence the IR limit is a dual description of an integrable model system given by the Korteweg-de Vries (KdV) equation \cite{kdv}.

 This paper is organized as follows.
 In section~\ref{sec-background} a brief review of the Lifshitz black hole in three dimensions is presented.
 In section~\ref{sec-eom} the equations of motion for the matter fields in the bulk are derived and analyzed in the probe limit.
 In section~\ref{sec-phasetrans}, using a semi analytical analysis, we obtain the phase transition in the Lifshitz boundary and the critical electric field where it occurs.
-In section \ref{sec-conductivity} an expression for the conductivity in (1+1) dimensions was defined.
-In section~\ref{sec-numeric} we numerically solve the equations of motion, derive the order parameters and compute the conductivity.
-Finally in section~\ref{sec-discussion} we conclude and discuss some open questions.
+In section~\ref{sec-numeric} we numerically solve the equations of motion and derive the order parameters.
+Finally in section~\ref{sec-remarks} we conclude and discuss some open questions.